PavelTishkin/python-lambda-workshop/README.md

 ### OpenWeather

 We will be using API calls to retrieve current weather conditions, so it would help to subscribe to https://openweathermap.org/ account and generate an API key

+Please note that it could take a bit of time to activate your API key, so it would be good to complete this step before the lab